Looking for jobs in Belgium? Find out everything you need to know including Belgian job sites, recruitment agencies, the

 - Michael Page Belgium

 - Randstad – specializing in project-based or freelance temporary positions.

 Jobs in Belgium for English speakers

 Recruitment agencies in Belgium

-Sign on with as many recruitment agencies as possible because they tend to specialise in different sectors.
-Look them up in the Belgian Golden Pages (in English).
+Sign on with as many recruitment agencies as possible because they tend to specialize in different sectors.
+Look them up in the Belgian Golden Pages.
 However, make sure they are recognized by the trade federation Federgon.

 Teaching jobs in Belgium for English speakers

 You can apply to become an English-language assistant in a state school or college through the British Council, however you need to have an A-level, B1 or equivalent in French.
 If you have a TEFL/TESOL qualification you can look for a job with a private language school or business at TEFL, ESL Base or i-to-i.

 Belgian jobs in newspapers